patrickxrivera/inventory-system/README.md

 Give an example
 ```

-## Style guide

-Explain your code style and show how to check it.

 ## Api Reference

 If the api is external, link to api documentation.
 If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.